 The Nathan Ellis injury has dealt CSK a major blow ahead of IPL 2026, with the Australian pacer ruled out of the tournament due to a hamstring problem.
 CSK CEO Kasi Viswanathan confirmed the news on Thursday, telling Sportstar: “It is a big blow for us.
 Ellis is a crucial bowler, especially in the death overs.
 We are looking at replacements.”

 The question many are now asking — is Nathan Ellis ruled out of IPL 2026? — has been answered definitively.
-He is, and CSK are now actively searching for a replacement for Nathan Ellis.
+He is, and CSK have now named Spencer Johnson as the Nathan Ellis replacement for IPL 2026 although he’ll join the team only by April 23.

 The Nathan Ellis injury IPL 2026 setback leaves Chennai Super Kings squad without their designated death-bowling specialist at a time when the franchise has already lost Matheesha Pathirana, who was released ahead of the auction and subsequently joined Kolkata Knight Riders for ₹18 crore.
 Ellis, bought by CSK for ₹2 crore at the 2025 auction, was expected to fill that exact gap.
 His absence now forces a major rethink of the CSK bowling attack heading into the season.